TheBlueFlame121/CTFs/20210101_TetCTF/unevaluated/README.md

 ## The Challenge
 I really liked this challenge, mainly because once you read the solution it seems really trivial and yet there were only 3 solves during the CTF.
 Here we have to calculate a Discrete Logarithm with Gaussian Integers over Integers mod N.

-I myself could not solve this challenge during the CTF, I was on the right track but I don't think I would've got the flag.
+I could not solve this challenge during the CTF, I was on the right track but I don't think I would've got the flag.
 So this writeup was made after the CTF when I've spent time going through rkm's writeup, and a bit of talking with hellman and NDH.

 Link to rkm's writeup: [https://rkm0959.tistory.com/192](https://https://rkm0959.tistory.com/192)